 I am Celiac with lactose & yeast intolerances.
 I also don’t consume seafood at all, and may have discovered that my body cannot handle Kangaroo meat also.

 I have come to understand the damage I was doing to my health by ignoring my food intolerances.
 The health benefits were immediate with a new food plan and cutting out the foods I should never eat, and cleaning up the chemical storm of foods I was consuming.
 They will no longer be returning to my body, and that is a goal achieved.
+These foods that I have an intolerance to aren’t really that good or necessary for the body anyway, and there are numerous alternatives and healthier options out there, and word is spreading.
+When it comes to cheat meals as a part of my strict training programme, my food is nutritious and delicious without the harrowing effects of bloating, indigestion problems, cramping, headaches etc.

 In the first few weeks of measurements on the competition diet plan, there was a rapid drop in my skinfolds & body weight, attributed to ‘de-bloating’.
 Clearly I was holding a lot of water due to my blatant abuse on my body.
 On talking to my coach, my constant craving of water and fluids was also attributed to a reaction to eating foods my body couldn’t cope with, as well as numerous other internal problems that had happened.
 I am so very grateful to report now to have rectified these issues and am on the path to healing.